Top Reasons to Take Nattokinase

 Fibrinogen is a blood protein that increases the risk of forming blood clots.
 Nattokinase decreases levels of fibrinogen in our blood.11 Nattokinase also supports healthy blood clotting by activating our body’s own natural enzymes that break apart blood clots after they’re already formed.
 Nattokinase has been compared to our clot-dissolving enzyme, called plasmin.
 Nattokinase enhances our body’s production of plasmin and another clot-dissolving enzyme, urokinase.
 Nattokinase has been shown to increase tissue plasminogen activator (tPA), a protein that activates plasmin so it can do its job of breaking down blood clots.12 As tPA goes up, so does plasmin, and so does the ability to dissolve blood clots.13

-By all these means, nattokinase helps decrease blood viscosity, or thick, sludgy blood and supports healthy blood flow.14 And nattokinase activity has been demonstrated to last as long as eight hours, providing more lasting protection than many other naturally based molecules.15
+By all these means, nattokinase helps decrease blood viscosity, or thick, sludgy blood and supports healthy blood flow.14 And nattokinase activity has been demonstrated to last as long as eight hours, providing more lasting benefits than many other naturally based molecules.15

 Nearly half the adults in the U.S. suffer from high blood pressure, defined as a systolic blood pressure ≥ 130 mm Hg or a diastolic blood pressure ≥ 80 mm Hg.16 Nattokinase has been associated with a decrease in both systolic and diastolic blood pressure.
 When 79 individuals from North America, all with hypertension, took nattokinase for eight weeks both their diastolic and systolic blood pressure decreased.17 An earlier, 2008 randomized, double-blind, placebo-controlled trial on nattokinase looked at 86 individuals from 20 to 80 years of age with high blood pressure.
 They received nattokinase or a placebo for eight weeks.
 Seventy-three subjects completed the study, and those taking nattokinase had a significant reduction in blood pressure.18